scrapy/scrapy/docs/experimental/loaders.rst

     class XmlLoader(ProductLoader):
         name_exp = TreeExpander(remove_cdata, ProductLoader.name_exp)

+And that's how you typically extend expanders.

+As for reducers, it is more common to declare them in the field metadata, as they usually depend only on the field and not on each specific site parsing rule (as expanders do).
+See also: :ref:`topics-loader-expred-declaring`.

 There are many other possible ways to extend, inherit and override your Loaders, and different Loader hierarchies may fit better for different